Not only does Philodendron giganteum beautiful plant cover up your space, but it also adds a splash of greenery to your corner.

 The plant can reach a height of several feet when grown direct in the ground.

-If I were to share with you my experience, I would say philodendron giganteum is a moderate grower.
+If I were to share my experience with you, I would say Philodendron giganteum is a moderate grower.
 They generally produce a new leaf ranging from a month to two or three.

 You can enhance their growth rate by providing them with the right environmental condition and nutrition.

 8. Flowering Habits

 Stating about flowers, you would occasionally see them flowering.
 Philodendron giganteum is better known for its foliage than flowers.

 The flowers of Philodendron giganteum are not showy and catchy.
 Philodendron starts producing flowers only when it reaches maturity which takes about 10-15 years in general.

 As the phenomenon is rare it might be exciting to see them bloom but I do not recommend growing flowers in them.